jbreeden/mruby-bin-git-curses/README.md

 Usage: git-curses blame [<rev>] <file>

 Commands
-  All commands are essentially ruby method calls, and follow ruby syntax.
+  Commands entered in the command line are treated like shell commands.
+  (No need to quote strings, unless they have spaces, etc.)
-  Ex: `blame "HEAD^"` would blame the parent commit of HEAD.
+  Ex: `blame HEAD^` would blame the parent commit of HEAD.

   blame sha [, file]
     Blame the given sha from the current file, or the `file` arg.